 Regardless of how the Quadriga saga unfolds, it is a timely reminder of how important it is to consider what should happen to our digital assets when we die.

 A person’s digital affairs may encompass a range of online transactions, activities and accounts such as:

 - financial assets including online bank accounts and shares;

 - intellectual property attached to domain names or online literary works;

 - online sporting and gaming accounts;

-- loyalty programs such as Flybuys, Rewards and
+- loyalty programs such as Flybuys Rewards and Frequent Flyers;

 Issues unique to certain digital assets

 Traditional cash-based assets such as money deposited in a bank, shares or other paper-based investments are held by title to the owner and can be transferred to the beneficiary with the relevant documentation.
 Ownership of digital assets like Bitcoin, however, is anonymous with owners accessing their cryptocurrency with private keys which are used to unlock and deal with the assets.
 This information may be held on a computer device (via a digital wallet), on a USB, or printed separately.
 These assets can easily be overlooked or ‘keys’ misplaced, representing unique challenges when it comes to administering an estate.